anihakutin/ship-matix-frontend/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* A web browser!
+* A web browser
-* Ruby '2.6.1'
-* Rails 6.0.2.1
-* React
-* Postgresql
-* Redis
-* Relies on the user running an active shipstation and shipengine account.
+* Active shipstation and shipengine account
+* A Printer

 ## Using Shipmatix.com
 Automate your shipping at https://shipmatix.com.